Up Your Game

 The overhead smash is one of pickleball's most powerful finishing shots, but most players are making the same critical mistakes.
 Here's how to master your overhead smash and turn it into a weapon that opponents can't retrieve.

+The overhead smash is supposed to be your finishing move.
 It's the shot that ends rallies, demoralizes opponents, and makes you feel like a champion.

 But here's the problem: most players are hitting it wrong, and they don't even know it.

-According to top APP pro and pickleball content creator Tanner Tomassi, the mistakes people make with their overhead smash are surprisingly consistent.
+According to top APP pro and pickleball content creator Tanner Tomassi, the mistakes people make with their pickleball overhead smash are surprisingly consistent.

 And the good news?
 They're fixable.